pnp/List-Formatting/view-samples/hightlight-rows-current-weekday/README.md

 # Hightlight rows on current day of the week

 ## Summary
-This is a sample that demonstrates how to apply formatting to list columns based on the current day of the week.
+This sample demonstrates formatting items differently based on the current day of the week.
-So the same view is formatted differently on a Sunday than on a Wednesday.

-As there is no default "WEEKDAY" function in list formatting we are using the datestamp and some math to calculate the day of the week manually.
+As there is no default "WEEKDAY" function in list formatting, we use the datestamp and some math to calculate the day of the week manually.

+## The Math

+The expression
+>=Number(Date(@now))

+gives us the number of milliseconds since Thursday, 01/01/1970 UTC and

+>=floor(Number(Date(@now))/ 86400 / 1000)

+the number of days since that date.

+As "01/01/1970 UTC" was a Thursday, we now need to add 4 to that to select Sunday as the start of the week.
+Now we can use modulo-7 to get the day of the week in UTC.

+>=(floor(Number(Date(@now))/ 86400 / 1000)+4) % 7

+But this gives us the current day of the week right now in London.

+To adjust that to your local timezone, we need to add the difference in milliseconds between your local time of 00:00 and UTC's time of 00:00.
+I calculate that by subtracting the time in milliseconds from a local UTC timestamp of "01.01.2020" from 1577836800000 (the UTC time in milliseconds of "01.01.2020")

+> =1577836800000-Number(Date('01.01.2020')

+Putting it all together we get the following formula to calculate the local day of the week

-> floor(Number(Date(@now))/ 86400 / 1000)+4) % 7
+>=(floor(((Number(Date(@now))+1577836800000-Number(Date('01.01.2020')))/ 86400 / 1000)+4) % 7

+This formula is used in the sample.

+## by the way

+Using the same math you can easily calculate your local offset in hours from UTC.

+>=floor((1577836800001-Number(Date('01.01.2020')))/3600 / 1000)

+(I added 1 to 1577836800000 and used the floor function to make sure that we don't get a "Division by Zero" error)

 ### Screenshots

 ![On a Sunday](./assets/Sunday.png)

 ![On a Wednesday](./assets/Wednesday.png)